umadesai/ExercisesInC/homeworks/homework11.md

 5) What does it mean if `queue->space` is `-3`?

+There are 3 extra producer threads.

 6) Why doesn't `queue_pop` have to use `queue_empty` to check whether the queue is empty?

+Because it's already tracking the items in the queue so it already knows if the queue is empty or not.

 7) Any problem that can be solved with Semaphores can also be solved with mutexes and condition variables.
 How can you prove that that's true?

+By implemeting a semaphore with mutexes and condition variables.

 8) What is Property 3?
 Hint: see *The Little Book of Semaphores*, [Section 4.3](http://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf).